kittyleung79/AgentConnector/README.md

 ## 🚀 Project Introduction

-AgentConnector is a powerful, open-source AI chat platform that delivers a unified interface for interacting with a wide range of large language models.
+AgentConnector is a powerful, open-source Agent network client that delivers a unified interface for interacting with a wide range of large language models.
 Whether you're leveraging cloud APIs such as OpenAI, Gemini, and Anthropic, or running local models via Ollama, AgentConnector ensures a seamless and consistent user experience across all endpoints.

 As a cross-platform application, it goes beyond basic conversational AI by integrating advanced capabilities—including search augmentation, tool calling, and multimodal interaction—to make sophisticated AI functionalities more accessible and practical for everyday use.